Kendal Town Hall

 The Town Hall is a municipal building in Highgate, Kendal, Cumbria.
 It is a Grade II listed building.
-It serves as the headquarters of Kendal Town Council and also forms part of the complex of buildings which serve as the headquarters of South Lakeland District Council.
+It serves as the headquarters of Kendal Town Council and also forms part of the complex of buildings which serves as the headquarters of Westmorland and Furness Council.

 History

-The first town hall, known as the "moot hall" was built at the corner of the Market Place and Stricklandgate in 1591.
+The first town hall, known as the "moot hall", was built at the corner of the Market Place and Stricklandgate in 1591.
 It was a plain white building embellished over the centuries with a Venetian window, a turret clock, a bell cote and a flagpole.

 In 1859, after the moot hall was deemed inadequate, the civic authorities acquired the current building at the corner of Highgate and Lowther Street.
 At the time the building was known as the "White Hall".
-This was a building which had been designed by Francis Webster and completed in 1827.
-It was so-called because the site had previously been occupied by an earlier White Hall, a building at which cloth was bought and sold, some of it for export to Virginia and other parts of the United States.
+It had been designed by Francis Webster and completed in 1827.
+It was so called because the site had previously been occupied by an earlier White Hall, where cloth was bought and sold, some of it for export to Virginia and other parts of the United States.
 The building was designed with a large Ionic order loggia on the first floor with a pediment above on its western i.e. front elevation.